saz/puppet-ssh/README.md

 ## Overwriting default options
 Default options will be merged with options passed in.
-If an option is set both as default and via options parameter, the latter will will win.
+If an option is set both as default and via options parameter, the latter will win.

 The following example will disable X11Forwarding, which is enabled by default: